 The Nike+ SportWatch GPS has been withering on the vine, years after its 2011 introduction.
 Its focus is on beginners, and your activity information can’t be downloaded or transported outside of the Nike ecosystem.

 Fitbit’s first GPS sports watch, the Surge, continuously monitors heart rate with an optical sensor, measures ambient light exposure, and can relay Caller ID and text messages from a smartphone, and carries seven days of battery life.
 After testing, and reading Ray Maker’s review, we agree that its GPS and heart-rate accuracy rate about a “B.”

-Garmin’s Vívoactive, a combination fitness tracker/GPS sports watch/smartwatch, gets mixed reviews from CNET and PCMag.
+Garmin’s vívoactive, a combination fitness tracker/GPS sports watch/smartwatch, gets mixed reviews from CNET and PCMag.
 While it can handle swim workouts and record length and pace metrics, those who have used Garmin’s other swim devices will be disappointed.
-It’s competitively priced at less than $200 but hobbled by buggy and sluggish software.
+Going forward, we’ll consider Garmin’s vívo devices—including the vívoactive HR—in our Fitness Tracker piece.